trevor-09/web-fuzzing-burp-suite/README.md

 ## 📚 Status

+✅ Completed – as part of the **Web Security Bootcamp by Devtown**
-✅ Completed – Submitted on **20 June 2025**
+📅 Submitted on **20 June 2025**
-🎓 Part of academic cybersecurity coursework
-🛡️ Focused on ethical learning and responsible testing
+🎓 Hands-on practical project focusing on HTTP requests, Burp Suite, and input fuzzing
+🛡️ All testing was done ethically in a controlled local environment using DVWA